 - It’s outer Gopuram which is visible from a quite a distance.

-- Govindaraja Swami Temple has two main shrines dedicated to Lord Vishnu and Lord Krishna.
-The shrine to the north is Sri Govindaraja and The shrine to the south is Sri Parthasarathi (Lord Sri Krishna as the charioteer of Arjuna).
+- Govindaraja Swami Temple also has two main shrines dedicated to Lord Vishnu and Lord Krishna.
+The shrine to the north is Sri Govindaraja while the shrine to the south is Sri Parthasarathi (Lord Sri Krishna as the charioteer of Arjuna).

-- Nearby shrine is dedicated to Sri Ramanuja and on the left of the second entrance is a ‘Kurma’ Deity, Lord Vishnu as a tortoise.
-There are carvings depicting the pastimes of the Ramayana and Lord Krishna‘s pastimes on the second gopuram.
+- Nearby shrine is in honor of Sri Ramanuja and on the left of the second entrance is a ‘Kurma’ Deity, Lord Vishnu as a tortoise.
+There are also carvings depicting the pastimes of the Ramayana and Lord Krishna‘s pastimes on the second gopuram.